 The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

 Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
-The earlier a violent crimes lawyer in Godfrey, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.
+Getting a violent crimes lawyer in Godfrey, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Godfrey, IL
+Examples of Violent Crime Charges We Defend in Godfrey, IL

 Penalties for Violent Crimes in Illinois

-Penalties for violent crimes in Godfrey, IL can include years or decades in prison, high fines, and long-term supervision.
+Violent crime convictions in Godfrey, IL can bring lengthy prison sentences, steep fines, and extended supervision.
 Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.

 Typical Sentencing Ranges